bhipple/orgstats/README.md

-# orgwatcher
+# orgstats
-This tool will take:
+This tool generates HTML gitstats pages for every repo in a Github organization.

+Input:
 * A Github Token
 * A Github Organization
 * A Github API Endpoint (Optional)
 * An output directory

-and will generate `gitstats` on every repo in the organization, publishing `HTML` output files in the output directory.

 ## TODO
 Make it configurable